Why OEM Polymerized Toner Matters

 Modern printers are engineered for polymerized toner, a chemically grown formula that replaces old, pulverized toner technology.

 Under magnification, polymerized toner appears as uniform, smooth spheres, while pulverized toner looks like irregular, jagged fragments — imagine the difference between a bucket of marbles and a bucket of gravel.
-That difference matters.
+That difference can matter.

 Polymerized toner:

-• Extends the life of drums, transfer belts, development units, and fusers.
+Extends the life of drums, transfer belts, development units, and fusing assemblies.

-By contrast, third-party knock-off cartridges still use pulverized toner, whose abrasive texture shortens the life of your printer and can lead to costly repairs or premature replacement.
+By contrast, third-party knock-off cartridges still predominantly use pulverized toner, whose abrasive texture may shorten the life of your printer and may lead to costly repairs or premature replacement.

 Key Advantages of Polymerized Toner